 Jayaprakash and Radhakrishna (2020) aimed at conceptualizing sustainable development as three dimensions; economic, social and environment and support the contention using secondary panel data analysis.
-Findings of a dataset comprising of 80 countries during the years 2000-2016 indicated ICT has a significant positive influence on the dimensions of sustainable development of a nation used by its human capital.
+Findings of a dataset comprising of 80 countries during the years 2000-2016indicated ICT has a significant positive influence on the dimensions of sustainable development of a nation used by its human capital.
 ICT creates better employment in accessing a higher quality work life due to increased differentiation of work competence levels among the employees of the same job profile.
-In another study in Bangladesh, Hossain et al. (2020) aimed at examining the perceptions of business students on their employability skills at the point of graduates.
+In another study in Bangladesh, Hossain et al. (2020) aimed at examining the perceptions of business students on their employability skills at the point of graduation and suggested that ICT is key to the employer and suggested creating more inevitable skilled graduates.
 ICT besides its presence everywhere, its adoption makes individuals feel more confident in using emerging technology and become faster in completing tasks.
 ICT permeates all aspects of life including providing the workplace with newer, better, and quicker ways for networking.
 Furthermore, the use of ICT has led to substantial changes in the skills needed to carry out work tasks.
 Thus, the use of interviews and document reviews to analyse ICT skills in the employers' views is profound.